dan-leo/masters/thesis/v8/2_litstudy.md

 Dash7 is a military RFID standard that has also grown into a medium range LPWAN [@noraird7].

 Dash7 is considered a medium range LPWAN and is made for the full networking stack.
 It delivers an open standard for ultra low power mid-range sensor and actuator communication known as DASH7 Alliance Protocol (D7AP).
 D7AP is based on active RFID standards ISO 18000-7 for 433 MHz communication, however it has been significantly extended.
 It was originally intended by the US Department of Defense for container inventory and grew to become a medium range bidirectional wireless network system [@Weyn2015] useful in the indoor-outdoor realm.
 D7AP is modelled after a BLAST (Burst, Light, Asynchronous, Stealth, and Transitional) communication system which enables it to be a LPWAN competitor.
 D7AP is a full-stack protocol defining the complete OSI model, with support for three sub-GHz ISM bands, and three data rates (9.6 kbps, 55.55 kbps, and 166.67 kbps), as discussed above.
 D7AP uses 2-GFSK, the modulation schemes.
 D7AP can also re-use the PHY layer (radio frontend) of other LPWANs.
-Also, it should be possible to reuse the RF PHY layer of NB-IoT for Dash7's OSI stack, and in asset tracking, for example, it results in a compressed tracking solution that works well both indoors and outdoors.
+Also, according to Cortus it should be possible to reuse the RF PHY layer of NB-IoT for Dash7's OSI stack, and in asset tracking, for example, it results in a compressed tracking solution that works well both indoors and outdoors.

 Wizzilab is one of three main developers of Dash7.
 It offers the only full-kit open to development (at least in the form of an application processor).
 Haystack is another Dash7 developer with [https://github.com/jpnorair/OpenTag](https://github.com/jpnorair/OpenTag).
 Finally, the developer community with [https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack](https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack).